-BAILEY NOCK Freshman • HS Iowa City, Iowa (Iowa City West)
+BAILEY NOCK Freshman • RS Iowa City, Iowa (Iowa City West)

-championships all four years.
+HIGH SCHOOL: Nock was a top-10 finisher at the state cross country championships all four years.
 She won the meet as a junior and was second her senior year.
 Nock was also third as a freshman and seventh as a sophomore.
 On the track, she medaled 15 times in four years at the state meet, which included state championships in the 1,500 and 3,000 her senior and junior seasons.
 Nock was tabbed the Mississippi Valley Conference Cross Country and Track and Field Athlete of the Year her senior campaign, in addition to earning numerous all-conference and region honors.
 Nock is the lowa City West High School record holder in the 5,000 (18:06) and is a member of the school record distance medley relay team.
 At one time she held the school record in the 800, but it has since been broken.
 Her cross country team won the MVC championship all four years and was the regional champion three times (2014, 16 and 17) and her track and field team won the conference title and region crown three times (2016, 17 and 18).
 She was also recruited by Penn State, Michigan, Iowa and Missouri.